Qumulo/docs/_includes/content-reuse/admin-guides/getting-started/host-managed-vs-qumulo-managed-networking.md

   To disable Host-Managed Networking, {{ howTo }}.

-* <a id="qumulo-managed-networking"></a> **Qumulo-Managed Networking**: This is the default networking mode for Qumulo Core Product Package installations of Qumulo Core versions lower than 7.8.0.1.
+* **Qumulo-Managed Networking**: This is the default networking mode for Qumulo Core Product Package installations of Qumulo Core versions lower than 7.8.0.1.
+{: #qumulo-managed-networking}

   In this networking mode:
   * Qumulo is responsible for configuring your entire network infrastructure.